 Why Are Opioids So Addictive?

-The brain’s reward system is designed to release neurotransmitters or “feel good” chemicals in response to healthy, life-affirming behaviors.
+The brain’s reward system releases neurotransmitters or “feel good” chemicals in response to healthy, life-affirming behaviors.
 For instance, if you complete an especially-grueling workout, you’ll likely experience a mood-boosting endorphin rush.

 Neurotransmitters like dopamine are used by the body to incite motivation, encourage focus, and provide many other mood- and performance-related benefits.
 These chemicals also play critical roles in various aspects of your general functioning.
 For instance, without natural dopamine production, you may find yourself struggling with fine motor control, balance, and overall coordination.